collective/collective.dancing/docs/README.txt

 configuration, as explained below.

-Alternatively, add ``collective.dancing`` to the list of eggs in your if you don't have your own package.
+Alternatively, add ``collective.dancing`` to the list of eggs in your ``buildout.cfg`` if you don't have your own package.
 This is what we explain below.

 Sadly, we don't support Repoze_ at this poiint.